kronicle-tech/kronicle-docker-compose/README.md

 ```

 When the commands above have run successfully, you should then be able to open the http://localhost:3000 page in your
 browser.

+Note: It can take 30 seconds or so for Kronicle's backend service to start up, so if you get an error when first opening
+http://localhost:3000, refreshing the page after a few seconds should resolve the error

-Kronicle's web service should also be accessible via http://localhost:8090
+Kronicle's web service should also be accessible via http://localhost:3000/api/v1/components